olimsaidov/research/evolution-analysis/3-user-facing-functionality-evolution/feature-sophistication-timeline.md

 ## Introduction

-The feature sophistication evolution of the Jarima platform demonstrates how systematic enhancement can transform basic CRUD operations into intelligent, personalized experiences that achieve 96% task completion rates while serving over 400,000 annual users.
+The feature sophistication evolution of the E-Jarima platform demonstrates how systematic enhancement can transform basic CRUD operations into intelligent, personalized experiences that achieve 96% task completion rates while serving over 400,000 annual users.
 This timeline analysis examines how each development phase built upon previous capabilities while introducing sophisticated features that enhanced both user experience and operational effectiveness.

 The sophistication journey reveals patterns of incremental enhancement that balance user familiarity with innovation, demonstrating how civic technology can evolve to meet rising user expectations while maintaining accessibility and reliability essential for public service applications.